AmphibiaWeb and its Data Sources

 Taxonomy is an evolving enterprise for AmphibiaWeb.
 We aim to keep up to date and track new species as they are formally described.
 The taxonomy in our database is available with crosswalks to IUCN and Amphibian Species of the World for downloading at any time.

-- For newly discovered species, holotype localities are often the only known sites for their distribution.
+- For newly discovered species, holotype localities are often the only known sites of their distribution.
 We extract the locality data directly from the original description and enter those in our database to display on maps.

 Media:AmphibiaWeb stores or embeds video, sound and images from a variety of sources, which include: